-The Act describes how the GPS relates to certain land transport planning and funding processes.
-The NZ Transport Agency must give effect to the GPS in developing the NLTP and take account of the GPS when approving funding for activities.
+The NZ Transport Agency must give effect to the GPS in developing the National Land Transport Programme and take account of the GPS when approving funding for activities.
 Regional land transport strategies must also take account of the GPS (LTMA section 75(b)(i)).